Generalised Complex and Spinor Relations: Generalised K ahler Relations

 \section{Generalised K\"ahler Relations}

 In this final section we study how generalised K\"ahler structures change under Courant algebroid relations, including many examples of their behaviours under geometric T-duality.
-Among other things, this enables us to exhibit the T-duality of two-dimensional sigma-models with $\cN=(2,2)$ supersymmetry within our framework, as well as mirror symmetry of Calabi-Yau manifolds.
+Among other things, this enables us to exhibit the T-duality of two-dimensional sigma-models with $\cN=(2,2)$ supersymmetry within our framework, as well as mirror symmetry of Calabi-Yau manifolds, and to produce a new local example of a non-K\"ahler generalised Calabi-Yau structure.